We don’t have the exact Cornell decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Bookworms and library lovers can also spend time in the Cornell University Library’s cozy atmosphere.
 Librarians are available 24/7 to help you navigate endless collections and delve deeper into your interest areas.

-If you're looking for a step-by-step manual on how to get into Cornell, take a look at our college guides.
+If you're looking for a step-by-step manual on how to get into Cornell and other prestigious colleges, take a look at our college guides.

-Cornell Early Decision: Early Decision applications are due at the beginning of November.
-You should receive your admissions decision sometime in mid-December.
+Cornell Early Decision: Early decision applications are due November 1.
+You should receive your admissions decision sometime in mid-December (Cornell doesn’t offer an exact date).

-Cornell Regular Decision: Regular Decision applicants will need to submit all required materials in early January, and financial aid forms are due in mid-February.
-Admissions decisions will be released on Ivy League Decision Day, typically at the end of March or early April.
+Cornell Regular Decision: Regular decision applicants need to submit their applications by January 2, and financial aid forms are due on February 15.
+The Cornell regular decision release date coincides with Ivy League Decision Day, typically in early April.

-Spring Semester Transfer Applications: Your application materials are due in mid-October, and you’ll receive your admissions decision sometime in November.
+Spring Semester Transfer Applications: Your application materials are due on October 15, and you’ll receive your admissions decision sometime in November.

-Fall Semester Transfer Applications: Fall transfer applications are due in mid-March; you’ll receive an admissions decision in May or June.
+Fall Semester Transfer Applications: Fall transfer applications are due on March 15; you’ll receive an admissions decision in May or June.

 Please note that when you apply to Cornell, you apply to one of its undergraduate schools, not the university as a whole.
 You’re prohibited from switching colleges you mark on your application after submission, so choose wisely!

-If you are a high school student or not currently enrolled in college, you may consider Early Decision if Cornell is your first-choice school.
-Cornell’s Early Decision program is binding, meaning you must attend and withdraw any other applications to other schools.
+If you’re a high school student or not currently enrolled in college, you may consider early decision if Cornell is your first-choice school.
+Cornell’s early decision program is binding, meaning you must attend and withdraw any other applications.

 To apply as a transfer student, you must have earned at least 12 credits at another college.
 Two Cornell schools don't accept spring transfers: The College of Engineering and The Charles H. Dyson School of Applied Economics and Management.